Chosen Identity Policy Information

-Farmingdale State College is committed to supporting a diverse, inclusive and welcoming environment for its students, faculty and staff, and recognizes that chosen name, pronouns and gender designation are an important part of a person’s identity.
-As such, the College provides students and employees with the opportunity to identify themselves with a chosen name, pronouns and/or gender if desired.
-Click here to select a Chosen Name, Pronouns and/or a Gender Designation.
+Farmingdale State College is committed to supporting a diverse, inclusive and welcoming environment for students and employees; and recognizes that chosen name, pronouns and gender designation are an important part of a person’s identity.
+As such, the College provides students and employees with the opportunity to choose preferences for these three identifying factors.
 These designations may be changed once an academic year and twice during a student or employee’s tenure at Farmingdale State College.

-FSC will attempt to display chosen first name to the college community where feasible and appropriate, and make a good faith effort to update reports, documents and systems accordingly.
-Specifically, the college will display a preferred or chosen first name in the following areas:
+The College will display chosen name to the campus community where feasible and appropriate, and make a good faith effort to update reports, documents and systems accordingly.
+Specifically, the College will display a chosen name in the following areas:

 • FSC ID Cards –(BOTH Legal and Chosen First Name will be visible)